Saturday, 21 December 2024

 “AI’s impact is undeniable, and it is essential for both individuals and employers in Singapore to start taking proactive steps in reskilling and future-proofing our workforce,” said Vic Sithasanan, Acting Managing Director of Jobstreet by SEEK in Singapore.

-He added, “Employers play a crucial role in bridging this gap by offering clear guidance and accessible opportunities, as aligned with Singapore’s Smart Nation 2.0 strategy.
-Without this support, local will struggle to adapt professionally in the evolving AI landscape.”
+He added, “Employers play a crucial role in bridging this gap by offering clear guidance and accessible learning opportunities, as aligned with Singapore’s Smart Nation 2.0 strategy.
+Without this support, local talent will struggle to adapt professionally in the evolving AI landscape.”

 The report notes that 51% of Singaporean workers need clearer guidance on essential skills, 46% call for better learning resources, and 36% highlight the need for employer support in adopting GenAI in the workplace.